MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ## Post purchase

-1. After activation, customer is redirected from landing page to Teams License Management.
+1. After activation, the customer is redirected from the landing page to Teams License Management.

 1. Upon successful completion of subscription purchase, the customer is redirected to the app landing page for subscription activation.
 This is the existing experience for user purchasing [Monetized apps in Teams](https://aka.ms/TMTG).